AdamProjects26/EnterCode-Arduino/README.md

     delay(5000);
 ```

-Replace `"1234"` with your desired numeric code, for example:
+Replace `"You Can Edit This in the code"` with your desired numeric code, for example:

 ```cpp
     // Here You Type You message here is the 1st line